Mr. & Mrs. Smith (2005 film): Background and development

-In July 2000, it was announced Summit Entertainment had purchased screenwriter Simon Kinberg's spec script Mr. and Mrs. Smith with Weed Road Pictures slated to produce.
+In July 2000, Summit Entertainment had purchased screenwriter Simon Kinberg's spec script Mr. and Mrs. Smith with Weed Road Pictures slated to produce.
 Kinberg had written and sold the screenplay while working as a grad student for Columbia University's film program.

 Kinberg had the idea for the screenplay after listening to a couple of his friends who went to marriage therapy.
 He thought it "sounded kind of aggressive and mercenary.
 And I just thought it would make an interesting template for a relationship inside of an action film."
 He named True Lies and The Thin Man series as among the inspirations.
 Though he initially pitched the script as a blend of many popular film genres, he ultimately saw it as primarily a romantic comedy.
 The director, Doug Liman, and the producers shared this vision, and attempted to present the action film elements as background and the relationship struggles between the two leads as the foreground.
 Kinberg phrased the romantic drama in metaphorical terms by making the characters "mythical" action film archetypes whose marital spats play out on a grandiose scale, and acknowledged that the tone was difficult for a film to pull off, since if taken literally, some of the characters' actions (such as John slamming Jane into a mirror during the restaurant scene) would constitute spousal abuse.